flodef/FiMs-Pay/README.md

 {
     "values": [
         ["index", "address", "company", "currency", "maxValue", "location"],
-        [2, "GZLPJYkR3diD8c8vpgb7sXHEH9sG1R9sWa3yPwaL9Peb", "Le pain d'Annette", "EUR", 300, "Saint-Nic"],
+        [2, "GZLPJYkR3diD8c8vpgb7sXHEH9sG1R9sWa3yPwaL9Peb", "Le pain d'Annette", "EUR", 300, "Saint-Nic"]
         // ...
     ]
 }
 ```

+---

+> **Notes**
-NOTE: Don't delete the first row `["index", "address", "company", "currency", "maxValue", "location"],` as it's mandatory.
+> Don't delete the first row `["index", "address", "company", "currency", "maxValue", "location"],` as it's mandatory.

+---

 #### Google Spreadsheet

 JSon file is pretty strait forward to edit.
 However, it's not flexible because everytime you want to add / delete / modify a merchant, you have to commit to github and deploy a new version of your project on Vercel.
 To avoid it, you can use an online spreadsheet containing all the merchant's information.
 Any modification will be live updated in the app.

 1. Go to https://drive.google.com/ and create an account if you don't have one.
 2. Add a New spreadsheet: `+ New > Google Sheets > Blank Spreadsheet`
 3. Change the spreedsheet's sheet name from `Sheet1` to `merchant`
 4. Insert the merchant's info (first row is mandatory):

 ```
 index	address	company	currency	maxValue	location
 2	GZLPJYkR3diD8c8vpgb7sXHEH9sG1R9sWa3yPwaL9Peb	Le pain d'Annette	EUR	300	Saint-Nic
 ```

 5. Share the Spreadsheet by going to `File > Share > Share with others` then change the share settings from `Restricted` to `Anyone with the link` and click `Done`
 6. Copy the Spreadsheet GUID from the Spreadsheet web address (for example, in https://docs.google.com/spreadsheets/d/1uX6hJ3xa3ZuOzXrGYDR9XckoeAhjJXdAobZcs18VQw4/, the GUID is `1uX6hJ3xa3ZuOzXrGYDR9XckoeAhjJXdAobZcs18VQw4`) and Paste it in your `.env.local` settings file and / or in Vercel's Environment Variables under `NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID` (for example, `NEXT_PUBLIC_GOOGLE_SPREADSHEET_ID=MY_SPREADSHEET_ID`).
 7. Go to https://console.cloud.google.com/